Awards for Child-Centered Excellence

 Nominations are currently open for the 2019 Celebration of Excellence.

 Take a look at the 2018 Celebration of Excellence Honorees!

-Sponsored by the Minnetonka Public Schools Foundation, the Bradley G. Board Fund awards an annual grant award to a District elementary teacher or professional staff person as a form of public recognition of excellence and achievement for this individual as a teacher/mentor having great impact on children.
-This monetary award is intended as a sign of encouragement for ongoing teaching and learning.
-It is meant to assist in the pursuit of the recipient’s interests.
+Sponsored by Brad Board and the Minnetonka Public Schools Foundation, the Bradley G. Board award recognizes excellence and achievement in an elementary teacher/mentor who has a great impact on children.
+The monetary award is meant to encourage ongoing teaching and learning and assist in the pursuit of the recipient’s interests.

 The Minnetonka Public Schools Foundation and the Parnell Family are proud to honor a compassionate teacher or staff member in the Minnetonka School District who goes above and beyond to touch the life of a student with special needs.

 We are pleased to introduce a new recognition program to shine a spotlight on our many exemplary employees.
 This recognition is not a selection of Minnetonka’s best employee in each category—which varies by year, by day, and by moment.
 This award seeks to select the best representatives of the many outstanding employees in the Minnetonka School District.
 The program includes recognition for representatives from every employee group.

 This award seeks to select the best representatives of the many outstanding teachers in the Minnetonka School District.
 The award includes recognition at every level and from every school.
 This award will serve as local recognition and the District’s nominating procedure for the Minnesota Teacher of the Year program.